The Maryland Wildlands Preservation System

 What new Wildlands are being proposed?

 Since the last Wildlands were designated by the General Assembly in 2002, DNR has acquired additional lands, completed an Inventory of Old Growth Forests, and mapped both high conservation forests and environmentally sensitive areas on DNR managed lands.
-With these new acquisitions and additional information, DNR’s technical staff has identified 27 areas in nine counties that are worthy of consideration for Wildland designation: 17 expansions of existing Wildlands and ten new areas.
-A map of those areas, a spreadsheet with descriptions of the areas, and the schedule of public hearings are available online at http://dnr.maryland.gov/land/stewardship/wildland.asp.
+After considering these new acquisitions and additional information, Governor O’Malley has proposed that the General Assembly grant the expansion of 14 existing Wildlands and designation of 9 new areas.
+A map of those areas and a spreadsheet with descriptions of the areas are available online at http://dnr.maryland.gov/land/stewardship/wildland.asp.

 How do Wildlands affect private property?